Sumit Singh Sells 71,161 Shares of Chewy, Inc. (NYSE:CHWY) Stock

-Chewy, Inc. (NYSE:CHWY – Get Free Report) CEO Sumit Singh sold 71,161 shares of the firm’s stock in a transaction on Thursday, December 19th.
-The shares were sold at an average price of $32.50, for a total transaction of $2,312,732.50.
-Following the sale, the chief executive officer now directly owns 77,838 shares of the company’s stock, valued at approximately $2,529,735.
-The trade was a 47.76 % decrease in their ownership of the stock.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Chewy, Inc. (NYSE:CHWY – Get Free Report) CEO Sumit Singh sold 71,161 shares of the business’s stock in a transaction dated Tuesday, December 24th.
+The shares were sold at an average price of $35.00, for a total value of $2,490,635.00.
+Following the completion of the sale, the chief executive officer now directly owns 6,677 shares of the company’s stock, valued at approximately $233,695.
+This trade represents a 91.42 % decrease in their position.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.

 Wall Street Analyst Weigh In